 The Principal Investigator is responsible for the proper administration of funds.
-Each award will be given a Workday ADAI Small Grants Resource Tag to use within the Pl's department/division cost center and along with their individual Workday Assignee Tag or their mentor's Workday Assignee Tag.
 In the case of a mentored award, the trainee is Principal Investigator of the research project, and the mentor is fiscally responsible for the awarded funds.
 Funds may not be transferred between projects.
 ADAI will not assume fiscal responsibility for over-expended budgets.